 How to Butcher a Wild Turkey (and Get Every Last Cut of Meat)

-So after a hard season of turkey hunting, you just might want to get every last scrap of meat off your bird.
 In the video below, my turkey hunting buddy Josh Dahlke does a really nice job demonstrating the basic butchering process on a wild turkey.
 With most of the birds I shoot, I follow the exact same process Josh uses here.

 Everyone takes the breast meat from their turkeys.
 But not everybody gets all the breast meat they should.
 The key to leaving no meat on the bone is to use an ultra-sharp, flexible blade.
 You don’t want to use your thick deer hunting knife for this job.
 The breastbone has curves and angles that you need to work the blade around.
 It’s more like filleting a fish than quartering a deer.
 Also, the breast meat on a turkey goes up much higher on what I’d call the shoulder of the bird.
 Make sure you peel back the skin all the way up to the wing to ensure you don’t miss any of that golden meat.
+After you’ve pulled each breast from your bird, it’s time to think about how o freeze each hunk of meat.
+On a big tom, I like to cut each breast in half so that I’ve got four dinners worth of turkey breast meat.
+The top of the breast is thicker and has an almost roast-like consistency.
+I’ll slice the breast in half so that I’ve got one thick, condensed cut and then a wider, thinner cut.

 The Drumsticks and Thighs